Doctor of Education in the Field of Special Education

 The requirements for the Doctor of Education program.

-54 credits, including 12 credits in foundation courses, a minimum 15 credits in research courses including 3 credits in advanced research, a 3-credit internship, 9 credits in elective courses, a minimum 15 credits in dissertation courses, and successful completion of a comprehensive examination.
+54 credits, including 12 credits in foundation courses; a minimum of 15 credits in research courses, including 3 credits in advanced research; a 3-credit internship; 9 credits in elective courses; a minimum of 15 credits in dissertation courses; and successful completion of a comprehensive examination.

 Code | Title | Credits |